 - 1. Connect an Ethernet cable between any of LAN ports located on the back panel of the router and the Ethernet port of your PC. - 2.
-Connect the power cord to the power connector port on the back panel of the router, then plug the power adapter into an electrical outlet or power strip. - 3.
+To connect via USB modem: connect your USB modem to the USB port5 located on the side panel of the router. - In some cases you will need to reboot the router after connection of the USB modem. - 3.
+Connect the power cord to the power connector port on the back panel of the router, then plug the power adapter into an electrical outlet or power strip. - 4.
 Turn on the router by pressing the POWER button on its back panel.